jcrodriguez1989/chatgpt/README.md

 while (i < 0) {
   i <- i - 1
 }"
-1. The while loop condition is checking if i is less than 0, and since i is set to 0, the loop will never execute.
+1. The while loop condition is incorrect; it should be "while (i > 0)".
+2. The statement "i <- i - 1" should be "i <- i + 1" to allow the loop to execute.
 ```

 #### `optimize_code`